aino/django-superuser/README.rst

 the django admin as a super user.
 This middleware lets you do just that.
 As you probably understand this also poses a security risk.
-To minimize the chances of this middleware automatically logging someone in as a super user in a production environment you will need to take som extra steps when installing it.
+To minimize the chances of this middleware automatically logging someone in as a super user in a production environment you will need to take some extra steps when installing.

 Installation